wickedchicken/ocaml_skeleton/README.md

 ocaml skeleton
 ==============

+`ocaml_skeleton` is a scaffolding framework to get up and running build OCaml applications quickly.
+It provides a filesystem structure, Makefile, and example unit tests.

 OCaml is relatively difficult to navigate as a new user.
 While the language has ample online documentation, the development environment itself can be remarkably opaque.
 The problem is compounded by numerous sites providing half-working